nitrosh/nitro-ui/README.md

 ## Test Coverage

-YDNATL has full test coverage.
+NitroUI has full test coverage.
 To run the tests locally, use:

 ```shell
 pytest